All Episodes

 Boxing Day is celebrated in the United Kingdom, in Canada, Australia, British West Indies.

-Uh, and I believe the term originates because it was the day on which you gave boxes of gifts to your servants, Mr. Snerdley.
+And I believe the term originates because it was the day on which you gave boxes of gifts to your servants, Mr. Snerdley.

-The idea being you waited.
+The idea being, you waited.

-Hey, this is this is deferred gratitude for you.
+Hey, this is deferred gratitude for you.

-They didn't get the the servants didn't get their Christmas presents on Christmas Day.
+The servants didn't get their Christmas presents on Christmas Day.

 They had to wait till the day after.

-And uh they did get to enjoy that on that's why.
+And they did get to enjoy that.

-But don't blame me on this.
+On that's why, but don't blame me on this.

 Carl Rove was talking about Boxing Day.

-He's calling December the twenty-sixth Boxing Day.
+He's calling December the 26th Boxing Day.

 1-800-282-2882.